 Find a routine that makes it pleasant for you: a snack you crave but don’t often have, earbuds for music, specific types of reading, inflatable lumbar support pillow, lap blanket, and sleeping from take-off until you have inevitably missed beverage requests.

 Consider driving.
 Even if the drive is three or four hours it can sometimes be a wash given airport security and on-time flight constraints.
 The time can be redeemed if others come along and you have a plan.
 Some of my favorite road trips have included trainees – one year one individual went to the meeting by car and a different one returned so we could spend extensive time strategizing about a dissertation proposal and the analysis plan for a publication.
 Do be sure to check on insurance liability first if you drive trainees.
 (Our team is still waiting on a conference that lets us take an Amtrak trip through the central US.)

-If you have funds from work for travel/professional needs, consider an unlimited data sim card from your carrier.
+If you have funds from work for travel/professional needs, consider an unlimited or increased data limit for a personal hotspot from your carrier.
 I don’t need lots of wireless until I’m on the road and those are exactly the networks I shouldn’t be using.
-A personal hotspot or sim card for your iPad is worth the investment.
+A personal hotspot for your laptop or iPad is worth the investment.